 - Deputy chairman of the High Committee for Coordination and Follow Up

-In June 2013, Sheikh Hamad handed power to his 34-year-old son, Sheikh Tamim Al Thani.
+In June 2013, Sheikh Hamad handed power to his then 35-year-old son, Sheikh Tamim Al Thani.

-Born 8 August 1959, HH Sheikha Mozah bint Nasser Al Missned is the wife of HH The Father Emir, Sheikh Hamad bin Khalifa Al Thani, and the mother of HH The Emir, Sheikh Tamim bin Hamad Al Thani.
-Daughter of Nasser bin Abdullah Al Missned, Sheikha Mozah is the second of the three wives of Sheikh Hamad bin Khalifa Al Thani.
+Born 8 August 1959, HH Sheikha Moza bint Nasser is the wife of the Father Emir, HH Sheikh Hamad bin Khalifa Al Thani, and the mother of The Emir, HH Sheikh Tamim bin Hamad Al Thani.
+Daughter of Nasser bin Abdullah Al Missned, Sheikha Moza is the second of the three wives of Sheikh Hamad bin Khalifa Al Thani.

 She serves as Chairperson of Qatar Foundation for Education, Science and Community Development (QF), a private non-profit organisation founded in 1995.
 Its flagship project is Education City, which covers over 14 million square metres and houses branch campuses of renowned international universities and institutions.
 QF is also engaged in numerous scientific research and economic and social development projects.
-In addition to her work at Qatar Foundation, Sheikha Mozah served as the Vice Chair of the Supreme Council of Health from 2009-2014 and as the Vice Chair of the Supreme Education Council from 2006-2012.
-More recently, she chairs the Sidra Medical and Research Centre, a new training and research hospital that is envisaged to become a leading institution for women and children’s specialty care.
-Sheikha Mozah is the driving force behind Education City and Al Jazeera Children’s Channel.
+In addition to her work at QF, Sheikha Moza served as the Vice Chair of the Supreme Council of Health from 2009-2014 and as the Vice Chair of the Supreme Education Council from 2006-2012.
+More recently, she chairs the Sidra Medicine, a new training and research hospital that is envisaged to become a leading institution for women and children’s speciality care.
+Sheikha Moza is the driving force behind Education City and Al Jazeera Children’s Channel.

-As a high-profile figure in Qatar’s politics and society and withing the region, Sheikha Mozah has been named as one of Forbes’ 100 Most Powerful Women at #75.
+As a high-profile figure in Qatar’s politics and society and within the region, Sheikha Moza has been named as one of Forbes’ 100 Most Powerful Women at #75.